 That being said, there is an important concept that couples should understand.

-First, how the loans are handled in the divorce proceeding doesn’t affect lenders.
+How the loans are handled in the divorce proceeding doesn’t affect lenders.
 Suppose the terms of the divorce require that the wife pay off one of the husband’s student loans in return for the wife getting to keep the house.
 As far as the lender is concerned, nothing is changed.
 The husband is still contractually obligated to pay off the loan.
-If nobody makes payments on the loan, the husband’s credit score will take, and the lender will initiate collections proceedings.
-If all this happens, the husband could sue his ex-wife for her failure to pay, but he isn’t received of his contractual duty to the lender.
+If nobody makes payments on the loan, the husband’s credit score will take the hit.
+Also, the lender will initiate collections proceedings on the husband.
+If this happens, the husband could sue his ex-wife for her failure to pay, but he still isn’t relieved of his contractual duty to the lender.

 In short, getting divorced can create more student loan responsibilities, but it can’t make any student loan responsibilities go away.